kups23/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 101-clean_emacs script that delete all files ending with ~ charater
 - 102-tree script creates directory in pattern welcome/to/school
 - 103-commas script to order listing
+- school.mgc create magic file to look for string SCHOOL